 </datasources>

 Let's see what that xml file contains.
 The "jndi-name" is the name to which the datasource will be bound to (you can use a name of your choice.
 Ideally, it would be good to bind them in java:jboss/datasources/ namespace).
 The "enabled=true" indicates that the datasource should be enabled after being deployed.
 The "use-java-context" attribute is used to indicate that the JNDI name should be bound under the java: namespace.
 The "connection-url" is the URL to be used for connecting to the MySQL database (check MySQL documentation for more details about the connection-url).
 The "driver" element points to the installed JDBC driver that we created in the previous step.
 In our example, we named it mysql-5-driver and that's what we use here.
 Finally, the "security" section contains the username and password information for connecting to the database.
 Make sure you use the appropriate values for all these configurations.
+So now let's place this mysql-ds.xml in the JBOSS_HOME/standalone/deployments folder and see JBoss AS7 hot deploy it (if the server is already running).
+The logs will show the following on successful deployment:

 14:05:55,829 INFO [org.jboss.as.server.deployment] (MSC service thread 1-3) JBAS015876: Starting deployment of "mysql-ds.xml"